All prints are 80.00 CDN plus 20.00 to post anywhere in the world. Payment can be made by PayPal or in Canada, by e-transfer.

 All watched over by machines of loving grace

-Dr. Strangelove, from the Stanley Kubrick film.
+Peter Sellers as Dr. Strangelove, from the Stanley Kubrick film.

 Luddite is a word that is now generally used in contempt.
 But I have a fonder attitude toward the Luddites of days past.
-Their lucid situational awareness provided a correct assessment of the threat of machines to their livelihoods and way of life and despite persecution they made attempts to leverage their weakening position through vandalism of machines (for which some were apparently executed.
+Their lucid situational awareness provided a correct assessment of the threat of machines to their livelihoods and way of life, and despite persecution they made attempts to leverage their weakening position through vandalism of machines (for which some were apparently executed).
 They failed in their quest and mechanization and operators replaced them.
 In the imaginary future Dune's Butlerian Jihad is a holy war in which humans rebel against thinking machines.
 They succeed.
 In William Gibsons Neuromancer the Turing Police stifle any untoward advances in potentially dangerous AI.
 Vandalism, Jihads and policing aside, one of the better hopes for containing 'AI art' might be litigation, considering the original sin of text-to-image AI is theft.
 At the time of writing these observations a class action lawsuit against some of the larger corporate AI players has been initiated.

 Ned Ludd, alleged founder of the Luddites.

-But I'm also astonished at how coherently AI writes.
+I'm also astonished at how coherently AI writes.
 Both AI image and text generation seem to me to reveal how algorithmic, cliched, predictable and derivative most human creativity might now seem, including my own.
 If delusional overconfidence has been a problem for humans and human artists, a malaise of lack of confidence might be in store for humanity and add to the societal problems that AI creates.
 I suspect AI will erode the generally acknowledged human belief that we are all unique and have something special to offer by our industry and labour.